Santa Anita Park: Course attributes

 Santa Anita has a one-mile (1,609 m) natural dirt main track which rings a turf course measuring 0.9 mile, or 1,584 yd.
 In addition, it has an unusual hillside turf course which crosses the dirt and had been used mainly to run turf races at a distance of "about" 6½ furlongs (exact distance is 1,408.5 yd), as well as longer races at 1.25 miles, 1.5 miles and 1 mile 1,232 yards.
 This type of track is one of the few of its kind in America.

 In August 2020, Santa Anita broke ground on a new backstretch turf chute.
 The new turf chute is expected to be finished in time for the 2020/2021 winter meet, and will be used primarily for turf sprints at distances up to 6½ furlongs.
 Santa Anita effectively ended downhill turf sprints following an incident in the 2019 San Simeon Stakes; under their plans, the hillside turf course will continue to be used for distance races.

-To comply with a State of California mandate, Santa Anita replaced its dirt racing surface with a new synthetic surface called Cushion Track, a mixture of silica sand, synthetic fibers, elastic fiber, granulated rubber and a wax coating.
-The new Cushion Track opened for training on Sept 4, 2007 and hosted its first live race on Sept 26, 2007.
+To comply with a State of California mandate, Santa Anita replaced its dirt racing surface with a new synthetic surface, a mixture of silica sand, synthetic fibers, elastic fiber, granulated rubber and a wax coating.
+The new track opened for training on Sept 4, 2007 and hosted its first live race on Sept 26, 2007.
 The track lost 11 racing dates in 2008 due to a drainage problem with the new material, but intensive maintenance and the addition of a liquid binder greatly improved the artificial surface.
 Santa Anita restored the all natural dirt surface in December 2010.

 Santa Anita occupies 320 acre.
 It has a 1100 ft-long grandstand, which is a historic landmark that seats 26,000 guests.
 The grandstand facade is rendered in an Art Deco style and is largely the original from the 1930s.
 The track infield area, which resembles a park with picnic tables and large trees, can accommodate 50,000 or more guests.
 The Park also contains 61 barns, which house more than 2,000 horses, and an equine hospital.

-Endangerment and reprieve

-In 2000, the racetrack was named to America's "Most Endangered Historic Places" list.
-The Santa Anita Racetrack was determined eligible for listing in the National Register of Historic Places in 2006, but continued to be threatened by developer's plans.
-A themed entertainment complex proposal was aborted, but there were new plans are in the works for the parking and support areas adjacent to the historic race track and grandstands.